One of the most reputable platforms for creating a website is WordPress, and it is way beyond any fair doubt.

 If you regularly face such slow-downs, it may be the responsibility of a nearby website that affects your domain.

-After talking to the representatives of your hosting company, upgrading to a better service like VPS can be a permanent solution.
+After talking to the representatives of your hosting company, upgrading to a better service like VPS hosting can be a permanent solution.
+But it would be a bit hard to choose the best VPS on the market.

 Next, after getting sure that there isn’t any issue concerning the downtimes, it’s time to check the bandwidth.